tylernnguyen5/fictional-university/README.md

 *The website is hosted with SiteGround.
 Click [here](http://tylern1.sgedu.site/) to visit.*

+*My startup hosting plan is expired on Dec 9, 2020*

 ## Some of the things I learned from this project

 - Converting static HTML to work with WordPress